 — From the Book Wonder

 Instead of yet another article, I invite you to join me for a social crafts event I’m hosting for Valentine’s Day.
-This Saturday, Feb 6 at 2:00pm EST on Zoom.
+This Saturday, February 6 at 2:00pm EST on Zoom.
 Bring your craft supplies and get your hands “dirty” for someone you love.
-If you’d rather read an article, here’s one on 13 easy card-making ideas that take 30 minutes or less.
-Creating is a great alternative to digital distractions.
+If you would rather read an article, here is one on 13 easy card-making ideas that take 30 minutes or less.
+Creativity is a great alternative to digital distractions.

 That is all for this week!